The Graston Technique in St. Catharines

 • Soft tissue injury recovery.
 This includes strains, sprains, and tendonitis.
 By addressing scar tissue and adhesions, Graston Technique can promote healing and recovery.

-What are some conditions Graston Technique can help treat?
+What are conditions Graston Technique treats?

 • Chronic pain